hapticssymposium-org/hs2026/site/content/presenting/cross-cutting-challenges/haptics-for-impact.md

 ---
-title: Haptics for Impact
+title: "Haptics for impact: consumer value, ethics, diversity"
-description: "Haptics is a rapidly growing field with many new devices, software technologies, and psychological insights.
-In the meantime, public awareness has increased, with media portrayals like Ready Player One and high-profile consumer devices incorporating haptics, such as smartphones, laptops, and game controllers.
-Moreover, societal changes like social distancing and remote work have also highlighted our need for touch in life and work.
-Yet, we still face the cross-cutting challenge of understanding the value of haptics for society and business.
-As we seek to understand the value of haptic technology, ethical concerns immediately arise around issues of consent, influence, accessibility, privacy, and agency.
-We also see challenges surrounding the diversity of people who would experience haptics."
+description: "Haptics is a rapidly growing field with many new devices, software technologies, and psychological insights. ..."
 weight: 2
 ---
 # Cross-Cutting Challenge